 (1) Assumes the federal subsidy payments on the outstanding Qualified School Construction Bonds are deposited and applied to the General Fund Budget.
-The amount of (1) Assumes the rederal subsidy for the District's Unlimited Tax Qualified School Construction Bonds are deposited and applied to the General rund Budget.
-The annount of the original subsidy for the District's Unlimited Tax Qualified School Construction Bonds Series 2010 [Direct Subsidy] (the "2010 Bonds) has been reduced by 5.7% in future years by the United States government.
-The American Recovery and Reinvestment Act of 2009 ("ARRA") authorized the issuance of "Qualified School Construction Bonds," which permitted issuers to elect to receive payments equal to 100% payable on the "Qualified School Construction Bonds.
-Under the Budget Control Act of 2011, the Federal Subsidiy of the Series 2010 Bonds.
-The sequestration reduction rate is set at 5.7% for payments processed on or after October 1, 2000 ender the payments processed on or after October 1.
-2020, and on or before Sept.
+The amount of the original subsidy for the District's Unlimited Tax Qualified School Construction Bonds Series 2010 (Direct Subsidy) (the "2010 Bonds) has been reduced by 5.7% in future years by the United States government.
+The American Recovery and Reinvestment Act of 2009 ("ARRA") authorized the issuance of "Qualified School Construction Bonds", which permitted issuers to elect to receive payments equal to 100% payable on the "Qualified School Construction Bonds.
+Under the program, the District should receive payments from the United States government with respect to the Series 2010 Bonds equal to 100% of each interest payment on the Series 2010 Bonds Under the Budget Control Act of 2011, the Federal Subsidies in 2019 were reduced by 5.9%.
+The sequestration reduction rate is set at 5.7% for payments processed on or after October 1, 2020, and on or before Sept.
 30, 2021, at which time the rate will again be subject to change.
 Such reductions in Federal Subsidies for 20201 will not materially adversely affect the financial condition of the District.
-At this time, the District can make no representations as to the effect or the amount of any reduction in the Federal Subsidy in any future years.
+At this time, the District can make no representations as to the effect or the amount of any reduction in the Federal Subsidy in any